It’s alive – Londinium (P.A.W.S. 4) is finally out in the wild!

 However if you need to speak to me on important magical business you may make an appointment with my assistant, Xavier.
 You will most likely find him swimming on the Round Pond in his duck form.”

 Meet Precipitous Brew, Xavier the duck, and Cornelius Sprocket in Londinium (P.A.W.S.
-4) in the fall of 2017.
+4).

 Today is my mum, Shirley Manber’s birthday.
 She’s 80 years young!
 This is the first selfie that she ever took two years ago when I visiting her in her old folks’ home in Nahariya, Israel.